 I hope you enjoy it as much as I have over the years.

 When I started to breed Cockers, I remember I had a very hard time reading the standard.
-It was so difficult to me to understand what it truly meant, and how an ideal dog should be.
+It was so difficult for me to understand what it truly meant, and how an ideal dog should be.
 But I was lucky enough to have a mentor – Mrs. Sonia Peixoto, Golden Gate Kennel in Brazil – who didn’t mind to spend hours and more hours, month after month, teaching me all the points of the standard and showing the faults and qualities of my dogs, helping me to find a good stud sire for my bitches and giving me a picture how a perfect dog must be.

-However, there are so many breeders around the world who are not as lucky as I was, and thinking on them, I decided to show my interpretation of the standard, with as many photos as possible, trying to help the novices to understand the standard of our so loved breed.
+However, there are so many breeders around the world who are not as lucky as I was and thinking on them, I decided to show my interpretation of the standard, with as many photos as possible, trying to help the novices to understand the standard of our so loved breed.

 Remember, nobody is able to breed to improve the standard.
 The standard is what it is.
 The breeders must IMPROVE THEIR DOGS to meet the standard.
 That is the goal of any good breeder and a good dog is the one who is as close as possible to the standard’s description.

 Never forget something: To breed good dogs you don’t need any luck.
 You need KNOWLEDGE.
 If you are able to understand the standard and visualize how a good dog should be, you will not have any problems to breed good dogs.
-You just need luck to breed GREAT DOGS, but the decent ones are a piece of cake!
+You just need the luck to breed GREAT DOGS, but the decent ones are a piece of cake!

 So, here we go!

-“To attain a well proportioned head, which must be in balance with the rest of the dog, it embodies the following:
+“To attain a well-proportioned head, which must be in balance with the rest of the dog, it embodies the following:

 EXPRESSION – the expression is intelligent, alert, soft and appealing.

 EYES- eyeballs are round and full and look directly forward.
-The shape of the eye rims gives a slightly almond shaped appearance; the eyes are not weak or goggled.
+The shape of the eye rims gives a slightly almond-shaped appearance; the eyes are not weak or goggled.
 The color of the iris is dark brown and in general, the darker the better.